scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 You could read this stream using our [CLI](https://hub.scramjet.org/docs/cli), [REST API](https://hub.scramjet.org/docs/api-client), or [API Client](https://hub.scramjet.org/docs/api-client/InstanceClient).

 ## Consuming data (input stream)
-Reading data from a sequence is easy as the input stream conforms to the Readable protocol from NodeJS.
+Reading data from a Sequence is easy as the input stream conforms to the Readable protocol from NodeJS.
 There’s a bunch of ways that allow you to read data from streams.
-Here are some examples of a sequence that reads a stream of weather data objects and saves them to DB.
+Here are some examples of a Sequence that reads a stream of weather data objects and saves them to DB.

 #### Using a for loop:
 ```ts